gatsbyjs/gatsby/docs/docs/gatsby-core-philosophy.md

 Modern web development [bundles advances](https://www.gatsbyjs.org/blog/2018-10-11-rise-of-modern-web-development/#modern-frameworks-offer-stability-and-faster-development) in **performance** (bundle splitting, asset prefetching, offline support, image optimization, or server side rendering), **developer experience** (componentization via React, transpilation via Babel, webpack, hot reloading), **accessibility**, and **security** together.

 Gatsby's goal is to bundle these advances in an easy to use package.
+We're open to any and all advances being made in the modern Javascript world and would love to incorporate them into Gatsby!

-See some features Gatsby bundles together here.
+For more on this, look at [the features Gatsby bundles together](/features).

 ### Progressively disclose complexity